hdShang/arxiv-daily/docs/cs-CV/2025-11-25/papers/251120351v2-thinking-in-360-humanoid-visual-search-in-the-wild.md

 ---
 layout: default
-title: Thinking in 360°: Humanoid Visual Search in the Wild
+title: "Thinking in 360°: Humanoid Visual Search in the Wild"
 ---

 # Thinking in 360°: Humanoid Visual Search in the Wild